 Attempt to access or circumvent passwords or other security-related information of the district, students, or employees or upload or create computer viruses, including off school property if the conduct causes a substantial disruption to the educational environment.

-216. Fighting: Use of physical violence between two students, whereby it is unclear after an investigation is conducted which student was the aggressor or initiator of the fight.
+216. Fighting (Violent): Use of physical violence between two students, whereby it is unclear after an investigation is conducted which student was the aggressor or initiator of the fight.

-217.A Bullying: Bullying means an intentional electronic, written, verbal or physical act or series of acts directed at another student or students, which occurs in a school setting, that is severe, persistent, or pervasive and has the intent or effect of:
+217.A Bullying (Violent): Bullying means an intentional electronic, written, verbal or physical act or series of acts directed at another student or students, which occurs in a school setting, that is severe, persistent, or pervasive and has the intent or effect of:

 Creating an intimidating or hostile environment that substantially interferes with a student’s education; or